 A cloud architect designs and implements an organization’s transition to cloud computing.
 Discover how this senior IT role operates and find cloud architect job opportunities.

-There are several steps you can take early in your career to prepare for a cloud architect role.
+You can take several steps early in your career to prepare for a cloud architect role.
 You’ll need to understand cloud computing fundamentals, the pros and cons of working in the cloud, and how to communicate well with all members of an organization.
-Use the following guide to learn more about career path options, in-demand skills, and salary insights for cloud architects.
+Learn more about career path options, in-demand skills, and salary insights for cloud architects.

 Cloud computing is the delivery of computing resources like data storage and software via the internet.
 A cloud architect is responsible for an organization’s cloud computing system.
 They work with cloud technology to develop cloud adoption plans, determine cloud application design, and create systems for managing, monitoring, and maintaining the cloud system.